vrolland/workshop/README.md

 # Branches

-On master, the template to fill up.
+On `master`, the exercises with instructions.
-On soluce, the template is filled up with the right code.
+On `solution`, a working result.

 # Getting started